complexphoton/MESTI.m/mumps/linux/README.md

 ### MATLAB

 The MATLAB should be installed before compiling MUMPS-MATLAB interface.
-The MATLAB compiler `mex` is required when compile the MUMPS-MATLAB interface.
+The MATLAB compiler `mex` is required when compiling the MUMPS-MATLAB interface.

 If MATLAB is already installed in the cluster, in Lmod module system, you can type
 ```shell